 In partitioned mode, the 3084 is split into two symmetric, independent systems.
 This includes separate power boundaries.
-For example, Side A, including its Processor Controller, could be powered off, while Side B is running.
+For example, the A-side, including its Processor Controller, could be powered off, while the B-side is running.

-In partitioned mode each side operates as a 3081 K. Therefore, in partitioned mode, each side is supported by the same software that supports the 3081 K. This includes MVS/SP, VM/SP, and MVS/XA.
+In partitioned mode each side operates as a 3081K/KX.
+Therefore, in partitioned mode, each side is supported by the same software that supports the 3081K/KX.
+This includes MVS/XA, MVS/SP, VM/SP, and the VM/XA Migration Aid.

-Each side of the 3084, running in partitioned mode, has the same availability characteristics as a 3081 K. There is no additional exposure over that of a stand alone 3081 K.
+Each side of the 3084, running in partitioned mode, has the same availability characteristics as a 3081K/KX.
+There is no additional exposure over that of a stand alone 3081K/KX.

-There is a small difference in processor performance when comparing the Instruction Execution Rate of each side of a 3084 to a stand alone 3081 K. This difference is due to the fact that the System Controller in the 3081 K has two paths to each Basic Storage Controller.
-In the
+There is a small difference in processor performance when comparing the Instruction Execution Rate of each side of a 3084 to a stand alone 3081K/KX.
+This difference is due to the fact that the System Controller in the 3081K/KX has two paths to each Basic Storage Controller.
+In the 3084, there is only one path to each Basic Storage Controller.
+The second path in the 3084 is used by the System Controller to access the other side's central storage.
+When operating in partitioned mode this second path is disabled.
+The result is that the relatively small amount of overlap in storage access, that is possible in the 3081K/KX, is not possible in the 3084 operating in partitioned mode.

-- See the Appendix for a layout of the 3084 power boundaries. - Refer to the Washington Systems Center Technical Bulletin, 3081 Design Presentation, ZZ05-0381.
+10 See the Appendix for a layout of the 3084 power boundaries.